 Skip to main content

-This is an adventure for those looking to discover the treasures of the capital city region and beyond: craft beer, country markets, and riverside discoveries.
+This is a fall adventure for those looking to discover the treasures of the Fredericton Capital Region and beyond: craft breweries, cideries and distilleries, country markets, and riverside discoveries.

 4-5 days, 280 km (174 mi.)

-From the capital city of Fredericton to historic riverside communities, you’ll marvel at rich history and culture, indulge in local flavours, tunnel through the world’s longest covered bridge, and enjoy the beauty of the Saint John River in the fall.
+From Fredericton to historic riverside communities, you’ll marvel at rich history and culture, indulge in the flavours of harvest season, tunnel through the world’s longest covered bridge, and take in the colourful foliage along the Wolastoq (Saint John River).

 Hops & Harvest Road Trip